rahulkumarpahwa/kg-coding-js/README.md

 # Introduction:
 This App has been created by [Rahul Kumar](https://linkedin.com/in/rahulkumarpahwa) as a part of learning JavaScript.
 There are four project in it as:
 1. Calculator
-2. Bat Ball Stump Game (Cricket Game)
+2. Cricket Game (Bat Ball Stump Game)
 3. Todo List App
 4. Myntra Clone